-In this course there are 6 assignments in all.
 Assignments must be submitted online by the due dates and in their designated folders.
 To submit assignments please go to the Course Assignment folder on Canvas (course menu).
 In this folder you will find links for submitting each assignment.
 You will also find guidelines and grading rubrics pertaining to each assignment.
 All written assignments must be submitted as WORD Docs and as ATTACHMENTS.
 Please do NOT copy and paste as this will change your format and may make your entire assignment unreadable.
 Before uploading the assignment, please verify that you are submitting the right file.
 Any wrong assignments or assignments not submitted in the designated folder will receive a zero grade.

-- O All written assignments must follow APA Style; i.e., they must be in Word Document form, in double-space, and in Times New Roman font # 12.
-To learn how to use APA style documentation, please go to Purdue OWL: https://owl.english.purdue.edu/owl/section/2/10/. - o Important: Please do not ask the professor to edit your work or "look it over" prior to submitting it.
+- All written assignments must follow APA Style; i.e., they must be in Word Document form, in double-space, and in Times New Roman font # 12.
+To learn how to use APA style documentation, please go to Purdue OWL: https://owl.english.purdue.edu/owl/section/2/10/. - Important: Please do not ask the professor to edit your work or "look it over" prior to submitting it.
 You are welcome to seek editing support help from the Writing Center.
 You are welcome to ask the professor any specific questions about the assignment, but I do not edit written assignments.

-Exams (300 points)
+Exams (2 x 250 = 500 points)

 There will be one midterm and a final exam in this course.
-Each is worth 150 points.
 The midterm will exclusively focus on voice disorders, and the final will exclusively focus on fluency disorders.
 Makeup exams are allowed only when a student produces a written document proving that s/he missed the exam due to a DOCUMENTED emergency or court duty.